ronyboi/ronyboi/README.md

 **ronyboi/ronyboi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+I’m currently:
+- Focusing on school assignments and courses.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...